Signatures of Self-Organised Criticality in an Ultracold Atomic Gas

 \textbf{Self organisation provides an elegant explanation for how complex structures emerge and persist throughout nature.
 Surprisingly often, these structures exhibit remarkably similar scale-invariant properties.
-While this is sometimes captured by simple models, the connection to real-world systems is exceptionally hard to test quantitatively.
-Here we identify three key signatures of self-organised criticality in the dynamics of a driven-dissipative gas of ultracold atoms and provide a first characterisation of its universal properties.
-We show that population decay drives the system to a stationary state that is largely independent of the initial conditions and exhibits scale invariance and a strong response to perturbations.
-This establishes a well-controlled platform for investigating self-organisation phenomena and non-equilibrium universality with unprecedented experimental access to the underlying microscopic details of the system.}
+While this is sometimes captured by simple models that feature a critical point as an attractor for the dynamics, the connection to real-world systems is exceptionally hard to test quantitatively.
+Here we observe three key signatures of self-organised criticality in the dynamics of a driven-dissipative gas of ultracold atoms: (i) self-organisation to a stationary state that is largely independent of the initial conditions, (ii) scale-invariance of the final density characterised by a unique scaling function, and (iii) large fluctuations of the number of excited atoms (avalanches) obeying a characteristic power-law distribution.
+This establishes a well-controlled platform for investigating self-organisation phenomena and non-equilibrium criticality with unprecedented experimental access to the underlying microscopic details of the system.}

 Self-organised criticality (SOC) is a fascinating concept, first put forward by Bak, Tang and Wiesenfeld in 1987 as a way to explain the large abundance of scale-invariant systems found in nature~\cite{Bak1987}.
 It is thought to underlie a wide range of complex dynamical phenomena, ranging from activity in electrical circuits and neural networks~\cite{Hesse2014,Shew2015}, to the likelihood of avalanches and earthquakes \cite{Sornette1989} as well as how forest fires~\cite{Drossel1992,Malamud1998}, diseases~\cite{Rhodes1996} and even ideas spread~\cite{Gleeson2014}.
 However, despite the wide ranging fundamental and practical importance of the SOC phenomenon, much-needed clean experimental studies are hindered by numerous complexities concerning the relevant microscopic degrees of freedom~\cite{Field1995,Frette1996,dickman2000,Altshuler2004} and even the simplest toy models (beyond mean field approximations) present serious challenges to theory~\cite{Vespignani1997,Dickman1994,Munoz1996,Dornic2005,henkel2008non,Bonachela2009,Markovic2014}.